wuyirenn/dreamland/src/app/blog/content/thoughts.md

 4. It’s so easy to reach a false understanding.
 Our interpretations of words are based on our own life experiences and philosophies — a beautiful thing, as it’s so wonderfully human, but which also makes room for harm. [^10] It’s impossible to solve, yet something we should be cognisant of in our day-to-day interactions, and address with grace when harm inevitably occurs.
 &nbsp;

-## Capitalism
-Plainly: Our survival depends on buying into a capitalist system that isn’t set up with our well-being (both people and planetary) at the forefront.
-There is no such thing as legitimacy in this system if our need for self-preservation is the foundation of our choices, especially not when bad actors use manipulation, misinformation, and ecological fallacy to influence us. [^11]

-I am pragmatic.
-Capitalism is not a system we’re getting away from any time soon, and the same levers that cause harm can be pulled to enact good.
-But I’m frustrated by those who believe that capitalism is great and that we’ve collectively chosen (with our financial power) to arrive at the current state of the world.
-Most people (especially those who are suffering) did not choose this, and would gladly take a different option.

 ---

 ## Self Preservation